Deltas-Lee/Address-Book-App/README.md

 - **API Documentation**: Available via Swagger UI at root URL
 - **Database**: SQLite file (addressbook.db) created automatically

+### CORS Issues

+If you see CORS errors:
+1. Ensure backend is running on https://localhost:7062
+2. Ensure frontend is running on http://localhost:4200
+3. Check browser console for specific error messages

+### Port Conflicts

+If ports are in use:
+- Backend: Change in `Properties/launchSettings.json`
+- Frontend: Run `ng serve --port 4201`

 ## 📋 Features

-- ✅ CRUD operations for contacts
+- ✅ Read & Update operations for contacts
 - ✅ Search functionality across name, email, phone, and city
 - ✅ Email uniqueness validation
-- ✅ Data seeding with 5 sample contacts
+- ✅ Data seeding with sample contacts
 - ✅ RESTful API with proper HTTP status codes
 - ✅ Input validation with data annotations
 - ✅ Error handling and logging